Why Did I Start This Blog?

 Cue music: I’m Coming Out by Diana Ross

-I live in a suburb of Chicago with my husband of 16 years and our two children (ages 12 and 9).
-I began my career 19 years ago as a fourth grade teacher.
+I live in a suburb of Chicago with my husband of 17 years and our two children (ages 14 and 10).
+I began my career 20 years ago as a fourth grade teacher.
 Currently, I work as a professional speaker, writer, patient advocate, and reading specialist.
-To learn more about my book, Does This Hospital Gown Come With Sequins? click here.
-Or, watch this brief synopsis:
+You can choose from the top menu bar to learn more about me and scleroderma.
+For information on my book, Does This Hospital Gown Come With Sequins? click here.

 I would love to hear from you.
 Please email me at: firstname.lastname@example.org